Tokyo Commodity Exchange (TOCOM)

 While TOCOM primarily serves Japanese markets, it has an international reach, and its prices and contracts are followed by participants and industries worldwide.

-Be sure to to receive product and service updates from OpenBullion.
+Be sure to submit your email address to receive product and service updates from OpenBullion.